 Individuals who desire to become an approved instructor for backflow prevention device testing must have their resume/biography, training curriculum, and agenda approved by BGCCPA’s Education Committee.

-The Bluegrass Cross Connection Prevention Association (BGCCPA) is a certifying organization recognized by Kentucky American Water Company and its associated companies, as well as other municipal water utilities, and also is recognized and approved throughout Kentucky.
+The Bluegrass Cross Connection Prevention Association (BGCCPA) is a certifying organization recognized by Kentucky American Water Company and its associated companies, as well as other municipal water utilities, and also is generally recognized and approved throughout the Commonwealth of Kentucky.
 BGCCPA’s certification may be recognized and approved by various surrounding states.
 Contact these respective states for any additional requirements. ** It is the responsibility of each BGCCPA Certified Tester to confirm testing requirements by the local water purveyors.